cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-boston-18.md

 ---

 # BDD Kickstart - 2 day BDD training

+This course has now reached capacity.
+You can sign up to join our [waiting list](https://ti.to/cucumber/bdd-kickstart-boston-2018) or check out our [next course in San Francisco.](https://cucumber.io/events/bdd-kickstart-san-francisco-18)

 By the end of our BDD Kickstart training you will have a strong understanding of the techniques and tools associated with BDD and be able to explain the benefits to your colleagues.